NPSVisionLab/CVAC/provision/README.md

 ## Overview

 You need Vagrant and a VM provider, currently tested only with VirtualBox.
-You might also need Ruby, the ChefDK, and Berkshelf, although that will likely be installed automatically.
+You also need the ChefDK and the Vagrant-Berkshelf plugin from [https://github.com/berkshelf/vagrant-berkshelf].
+You might also need Ruby, Berkshelf, and Omnibus, although that will likely be installed automatically.
 Note that bringing up the VM for the first time will download a large VM image from the web, and that provisioning the VM will also download further packages (apt-get).

 The Chef cookbook is currently embedded in the source code repository.
 That might not be the best way to do things in the long run.